abpio/abp-commercial-docs/en/modules/gdpr.md

 ##### Table / collection prefix & schema

-All tables/collections use the `Abp` prefix by default.
 Set static properties on the `GdprDbProperties` class if you need to change the table prefix or set a schema name (if supported by your database provider).

 ##### Connection string